2013: A year of travels, graduation, moving and starting full-time work

 Restaurant in Longyearbyen, Spitsbergen

-I’ve made some rather insipid meals for myself this year, but to compensate I’ve had some delicious restaurant food, and the two places which stand out the most are Rome and Longyearbyen.
-Of course I expected amazing food in Rome, but I never thought for a second that I’d have one of my year’s best meals so far up North, it’s known for its icebergs and Polar bears not culinary innovation.
+Of course I expected amazing food in Rome, but I never thought for a second that I’d have one of my best meals this year so far up North.
+It’s known for its icebergs and Polar bears not culinary innovation.
 Remember, you heard it here first!

 Radisson Blu, Spitsbergen